celo-org/docs/docs/cel2/l2-operator-guide.md

 Additionally when running op-geth, you need to provide `--syncmode=snap` flag.
 Please continue with [executing op-geth](#executing-op-geth) instructions to start your L2 node.

-### Option 2: download L1 chaindata and get started
+#### Option 2: Download L2 chaindata

 :::warning
-TODO: The migrated chaindata is not yet available for download.
+The migrated chaindata is not yet available for download.
+It will be shared after the upgrade.
 :::

-This option is required for nodes running in full or archive mode.
-In case of an archive node, you can download the migrated chaindata from a L1 fullnode snapshot, and run op-geth with the `--gcmode=archive` flag (it will only keep archive state for L2 blocks).
+This option is best for nodes that need the full chain history (e.g. archive nodes).
+In case of an archive node, you can download the migrated chaindata from a L2 fullnode snapshot, and run op-geth with the `--gcmode=archive` flag (it will only keep archive state for L2 blocks).
 Also, with this option, you can either use `--syncmode=consensus-layer` or `--syncmode=snap` (you will need to have op-node peers to use `--syncmode=consensus-layer` and op-geth peers to use `--syncmode=snap`).

 ```bash
 OP_GETH_DIR=/tmp/alfajores/op-geth